colbsa/ResicaFalls.org/summer-girls.md

           Resica has hired an increasing number of female staff, in both junior staff and camp leadership positions.
         </li>
         <li>
-          Camp improvements that have been made in recent years are female friendly, particularly the 2015 Great Bend Showerhouse &ndash; an entire facility comprised of 10 individual showers/bathrooms. <strong>NEW for 2021!</strong> &mdash; An additional 7 new individual showers / bathrooms located at the Big Springs Pool to accommodate the needs of all our campers.
+          Camp improvements that have been made in recent years are female friendly, particularly the 2015 Great Bend Showerhouse &ndash; an entire facility comprised of 10 individual showers/bathrooms. <strong>NEW in 2021!</strong> &mdash; An additional 7 new individual showers / bathrooms located at the Big Springs Pool to accommodate the needs of all our campers.
         </li>
       </ul>
       <div class="text-center">
         <h5>Don't Miss Out!</h5>
-        <p>All new units will receive the early bird rate of $440 pricing for the 2021 season.</p>
+        <p>All new units will receive the early bird rate of $475 pricing for the 2022 season.</p>
         <a class="btn btn-primary mb-2" href="dates-and-rates">See Dates &amp; Rates</a>
       </div>
     </p>